-The Board of Directors expects that all complaints will be handled in serious manner.
+The Board of Directors expects that all complaints will be handled in a serious manner.
 The following policy has been established to respond to any such complaints:

 - Complaints regarding Joseph A. Craig/Dr. Martin Luther King, Jr. should be made directly to the Charter School Principal.
 The principal is directly responsible for all matters that occur at the school.
-The principal will determine the urgency of the matter and will respond accordingly. - If, however, the complaint is against the principal, the concern should be placed in writing and sent to the President of the Board of Directors.
-Otherwise, the matter should be taken up with the principal. - If the principal does not handle the matter satisfactorily, the complaint should then be put in writing and sent to the President of the Board of Directors.
+The principal will determine the urgency of the matter and will respond accordingly. - If, however, the complaint is against the principal, the concern should be placed in writing and sent to the CEO.
+If the compliant is still not resolved, the concern should be placed in writing and sent to the President of the Board of Directors. - If the C E O does not handle the matter satisfactorily, the complaint should then be put in writing and sent to the President of the Board of Directors.
 The President of the Board of Directors will meet the aggrieved party no later than 10 days after the complaint.
 A response from the president will be placed in writing after the meeting.
 An unsatisfactory response from the president can be appealed to the Board of Directors.
 Such an appeal may be made to the board following the response from the president.
 The board will act on the matter at the next meeting. - All correspondence should be sent to the Friends of King School's address.
 Correspondence should be addressed to the person from whom a response is requested.